30 Worst Foods in America

 Nutrition, 4 pc, 75 g: 180 calories, 11 g fat, 2.5 g saturated fat, 510 mg sodium, 13 g carbs, 1 g fiber, 1 g sugar, 9 g protein

 You can dig up nuggets of information, gather nuggets of wisdom, even pan for nuggets of gold.
 But good luck finding a nugget of chicken in these.
-Most of what you'll find in the grocery stores are actually nuggets of bread, preservatives, and flavorings, with shredded, crushed, and extruded bits of poultry mixed in.
+Most of what you’ll find in the grocery stores are actually nuggets of bread, preservatives, and flavorings, with shredded, crushed, and extruded bits of poultry mixed in.
 Appetizing, we know.
-Fast Fixin', the brand with the most calories, fat, and sodium per gram and the creepiest list of ingredients, claims they have a new and improved recipe, which really makes us wonder what was in the last batch.
-Made with added fat, three kinds of sugar, and caramel coloring (an additive typically found in soda that's a possible carcinogen for humans), this is one nugget you should leave in the freezer section.
-For more nuggets that will crush your flat belly dreams, check out our special report, Every Frozen Chicken Nugget—Ranked!!
+Fast Fixin’, the brand with the most calories, fat, and sodium per gram and the creepiest list of ingredients, claims they have a new and improved recipe, which really makes us wonder what was in the last batch.
+Made with added fat, three kinds of sugar, and caramel coloring (an additive typically found in soda that’s a possible carcinogen for humans), this is one chicken nugget you should leave in the freezer section.

 Eat This Instead: Applegate Naturals Chicken Nuggets (Buy It Now!)